PetLabCo Logo

 Ensure Proper Hydration

+Adequate hydration helps support normal digestion and stool consistency.
 Some of the common signs of dehydration that you should be aware of are loss of skin elasticity, loss of appetite, vomiting (with or without diarrhea), lethargy, increased panting, “sunken” appearance of eyes, dry nose, “sticky” gums, and thick saliva.
-Please note that you should consult with your veterinarian as soon as possible if any of these signs, in addition to their soft stools.
+Please consult your veterinarian as soon as possible if any of these signs occur alongside soft stools.

 Gradual Food Transitions